Using Dr.Web Mail Security Suite in Transparent Proxy Mode

 InputDivertEnable

-Yes if it is required to intercept incoming connections (connections that are initiated on the remote host and which server side is an application that works on the current host, e.g., MTA);
+Yes if it is required to intercept incoming connections (that is, connections initiated on a remote host and whose server side is an application that works on the current host, for example, an MTA);

 No if it is not required to intercept incoming connections